ERGA-consortium/EARs/ear_bot/README.md

 - adds 1 to the total reviews of the reviewer
 - adds date of merging (YYYY-MM-DD) to the last review of the reviewer
 - adds 1 point to all the reviewer IDs with the same institution that @RESEARCHER
-- if a reviewer did not answer the call (time expires after 1 week), adds 1 point to that reviewer

 2. Add a new line at the end of the table `EAR_reviews.csv`